NikkiNight/VideoGames-QA-Bug-Reports/Once Human/Multiple-Bugs-FloatingNPC-Fishing-WrongLanguage.md

 ## Why is this issue important?
 - From a player standpoint, it affects immersion of the game and displays a lack of professional polish.
-- From a QA standpoint, showcases a lack of .
+- From a QA standpoint, breaks immersion.
+While not a gameplay blocker, it creates a noticeable visual inconsistency that reduces overall polish of the world environment.

 ---